josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog/blog.md

 Occasionally new users will run into mod_rewrite issues.
 For example if the CakePHP welcome page looks a little funny (no images or CSS styles).
 This probably means mod_rewrite is not functioning on your system.
-Please refer to the [url-rewriting](#url-rewriting) section to help resolve any issues you are having.
+Please refer to the [Url Rewriting](#url-rewriting) section to help resolve any issues you are having.

-Now continue to [/tutorials-and-examples/blog/part-two](blog/part-two.md) to start building your first CakePHP application.
+Now continue to [Blog Tutorial - Part 2](../../tutorials-and-examples/blog/part-two.md) to start building your first CakePHP application.